Science and Society

 While polls have shown us that Americans maintain a positive view of both science and scientists, scientists express concern about eroding trust in science against the backdrop of issues like vaccines and climate change.

-In the third Science and Society Discussion, we heard from Chris Volpe and Cary Funk, two experts who are working to understand the intersection of science and society at a national level.
+Here, we heard from Chris Volpe and Cary Funk, two experts who are working to understand the intersection of science and society at a national level.
 They shared trends and new data, provided insights on burning questions about people’s trust in science, and participated in a discussion on the incredible nuance around engaging our many publics in science, and how this information can help inform engagement strategies.

 A Compassionate Scientist’s Toolkit

-Watch the recording below and join Dr. Reyhaneh Maktoufi as she combines personal experiences with evidence-based theory and provide insights on achieving success in your public engagement practice.
+Are you curious about the role empathy plays in public engagement, science communication, and trust building?
+Join Dr. Reyhaneh Maktoufi as she combines personal experiences with evidence-based theory and provide insights on achieving success in your public engagement practice.

 Sensemaking 101: Your Public Engagement Action Plan